 Cory Thompson

 This week’s economic news includes the NAHB Housing Market Index, Commerce Department reports on housing starts and building permits issued and a Fed Statement at the conclusion of its Federal Open Market Committee meeting on Wednesday.
 Fed Chair Janet Yellen is also slated to give a press conference after the FOMC statement.
 The National Association of Realtors will also release a report on sales of previously owned homes.

-Mortgage Rates Tagged: Mortgage Rates, Retail Sales
+Filed Under: Mortgage Rates Tagged With: Mortgage Rates, Retail Sales

+Cory Thompson